Featured Image for QID 37808

 • Own Experience: Own experience refers to personal events or situations that someone has gone through.
 For example, sharing your own experience of visiting an art gallery can help others understand your perspective on the value of viewing art in person.

-1Try to make your own TS using these suggested words.
-Then fill the above-mentioned template, and submit to our AI for evaluation.
-Keep making changes only in the TS till you get the full scores.
-This is the fastest way for you to prepare for the writing section of PTE Academic test.
+To prepare, try crafting your own TS using these suggested words.
+Next, complete the template above and submit it to our AI for evaluation.
+Continue adjusting only the TS until you get full marks.
+This is the quickest method to prepare for the PTE Academic test's writing section.

 Gaurav Chhikara